-- Enable a member from each governing body to have a key monitoring role in relation to health and safety including a termly walk around the school building with the Health & Safety Officer and Headteacher as required - Approve as appropriate arrangements for residential trips according to LA guidelines using EVOLVE system - Ensure that safety standards for purchased goods and equipment are met and that items offered for sale by the school are safe - The governors recognise the Statement of General Policy of Herefordshire Council Education Directorate together with its organisations and arrangements and undertake to comply with its requirements and procedures in respect of maintaining safe and healthy places of work for the staff and pupils of the schools as laid down in the Department's Handbook of Safety Information.
+- Enable a member from each governing body to have a key monitoring role in relation to health and safety including a termly walk around the school building with the Health & Safety Officer and Headteacher as required - Approve as appropriate arrangements for trips (including residential trips) according to LA guidelines using EVOLVE system - Ensure that safety standards for purchased goods and equipment are met and that items offered for sale by the school are safe - The governors recognise the Statement of General Policy of Herefordshire Council Children & Families Directorate together with its organisations and arrangements and undertake to comply with its requirements and procedures in respect of maintaining safe and healthy places of work for the staff and pupils of the schools. - The governors recognise that it may on occasions be necessary to seek advice on specialist matters pertaining to health and safety and will consult the School's Health

-- The governors recognise that it may on occasions be necessary to seek advice on specialist matters pertaining to health and safety and will consult the Health and Safety Co-ordinator of Herefordshire Council or such other persons as may be necessary. - The governors recognise the responsibilities to ensure that any significant risks arising from the work activities are assessed (as required under the Management of Health and Safety at Work Regulations 1992, the Control of Substances Hazardous to Health (COSHH) Regulations 1988, the Manual Handling Regulations 1992, and the Display Screen Equipment Regulations 1992)
+- and Safety Provider or the Resilience Team of Herefordshire Council or such other persons as may be necessary. - The governors recognise the responsibilities to ensure that any significant risks arising from the work activities are assessed (as required under the Management of Health and Safety at Work Regulations 1999, the Control of Substances Hazardous to Health (COSHH) Regulations 2012, the Manual Handling Regulations 1992, and the Display Screen Equipment Regulations 1992)